Beyond the Valley of the Murderdolls

 Beyond the Valley of the Murderdolls is the debut studio album by American horror punk supergroup Murderdolls.
 It was released in 2002 by Roadrunner Records.
 The album reached number 40 on the UK Albums Chart, and sold 100,000 copies in the U.S.

 The original pressing of the album featured 15 tracks, with a later re-release containing six additional bonus tracks.

 Previously recorded versions

-Most of the songs on the album came from Wednesday 13's previous bands Maniac Spider Trash and Frankenstein Drag Queens From Planet 13 or Joey Jordison's previous band The Rejects.
+Most of the songs on the album came from Wednesday 13's previous bands Maniac Spider Trash and Frankenstein Drag Queens From Planet 13, as well as Joey Jordison's previous band The Rejects.

-Wednesday 13 recorded the following song with Maniac Spider Trash: